cressie176/Julez/README.md

         }
     }

-Want to write your scenarios using JBehave instead?
+Want to write your scenarios using JBehave?
 Here's how...

     @Test
     public void demonstrateASimpleJBehavePerformanceTest() {